Healthy Bones Rely on All These Nutrients (Not Just on Calcium)

 - Sweet potato

-- Nuts (hazelnuts, walnuts)
+- Nuts (such as hazelnuts and walnuts)

-Foods rich in potassium
+Foods Rich in Potassium

-- Legumes (chickpeas, peas, green beans)
+- Legumes (such as chickpeas, peas and green beans)

 - Dried prunes